-- (3) attend the Mandatory Election Meeting (see sub-clause d. of this section). - b.
-Candidate petitions will only be accepted for filing if they: - (1) include a minimum of one hundred (100) signatures from currently enrolled, main-campus WWU students.
+Deleted: <#>include a minimum of twenty (20) signatures from currently enrolled, main-campus WWU students.
 Signers' WWU student number and printed name must be included alongside their signatures.
 Illegible, duplicate or incomplete signatures will not be counted.

-If you feel unsafe with the signature collection process, please notify the Elections Coordinator with proposed alternate activity to engage with students no later than [043/0315/202019] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m. - [04/084/202049].
+If you feel unsafe with the signature collection process, please notify the Elections Coordinator with proposed alternate activity to engage with students no later than [04/03/2020] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m.¶ [04/08/2020].
 You will propose the alternate activity to the AS Election Board Chair and the AS Elections Coordinator for a decision.
 The AS Election Board Chair and AS Election Coordinator reserve the right to not approve of your proposed alternate activity.
-If at any point you chose to not fulfill your alternative activity if approved, you still have the option of collecting fifty signatures by the end of the filing period. - (2) are the official petition forms included in the candidate packet.
-Individuals may not use signatures on a petition form which indicates one position to file for a different position. - (3) Contain only signatures collected in direct personal interactions by the candidate. - c.
-Individuals may only file to run for one elective position in any given election.
+If at any point you chose to not fulfill your alternative activity if approved, you still have the option of collecting fifty signatures by the end of the filing period.

+are the official petition forms included in the candidate packet.
+Individuals may not use signatures on a petition form which indicates one position to file for a different position.

-- d.
-The Mandatory Election Meeting will take place on [4/1641/202049, 5:00-8:00 PM].
+- c.
+The Mandatory Candidates Meeting will take place within five business days of the end of the candidate filing period.
 Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if: - (1) a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (2) extraordinary and unavoidable circumstances (e.g. military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse.
-The Elections Coordinator's decision may be appealed to the Elections Board. - (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the approval of the AS Election Code by the AS Executive Board.
-[03/01/2019] - (4) Unavoidable participation in activities related to academics (e.g. class, testing, etc.) - (5) all candidates excused by the Elections Coordinator must schedule a make-up meeting with the Coordinator within seven calendar days of the Meeting.
+Exceptions to this rule will only be made if: - (1) a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (2) extraordinary and unavoidable circumstances (e.g., military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted - (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the beginning of the candidate filing period. - (4) unavoidable participation in activities related to academics (e.g., class, testing, etc.) - (5) all candidates excused by the Elections Coordinator must schedule a make-up meeting with the Coordinator within seven calendar days of the Meeting.